lw8192/Red-Team-Rising/Tunneling/Pivot_Scanning.md

     ssh -D 9050 user@bastion -N -f
 Set up a reverse tunnel using [Chisel](https://github.com/jpillora/chisel):
+(For CTFs you will most likely need the AMD64/x86_64 binary)

     ./chisel server -p 8001 --reverse        #start Chisel server on attack box
     ./chisel client 10.10.10.10:8001 R:1080:socks    #connect from to it from a client target server